Infinite time blow-up and slow decay for the six dimensional energy-critical heat equation with self-similarly decaying initial data: Choice of parameters

 \section{Choice of parameters}

 Throughout this section, we fix $\psi\in B_{\rm out}^\tau$.
 We determine an appropriate modulation parameter $\lambda$ to satisfy the following orthogonality condition \eqref{eq:orthogonalitycondition_for_ourproblem}.
 This will be done by solving an ODE, the so called modulation equation, based on the contraction mapping theorem.
-Throughout this section, we continue to fix $0<a_1<a<1$ appearing in the definitions of $B_{\rm in}^\tau$ and $B_{\rm out}^\tau$ in \eqref{eq:spaceforinner-} and \eqref{eq:spaceforouter-}.
+Throughout this section, we continue to fix $1/2<a_1<1$ in the definition of $B_{\rm out}^\tau$ in \eqref{eq:spaceforouter-}.
 The main result in this section is as follows.

-\begin{proposition} Assume that $\tau > t_0 \gg1$, $0<a_2<a_1<a<1$ and $A\neq 0$ with $|A|\ll1$.
+\begin{proposition} Assume that $\tau > t_0 \gg1$, $1/2<a_1<1$ and $A\neq 0$ with $|A|\ll1$.
 For each $\psi\in B_{\rm out}^\tau$, there exists a unique $\lambda_\psi \in \Lambda^\tau$ such that

 and $\mu_\psi:= \lambda_\psi-\lambda_0$ satisfies

 where $\mathcal{G}$ is defined by \eqref{eq:defofH-}, $Z$ is defined by \eqref{eq:kernels} and $\lambda_0$ is given by \eqref{eq:orthogonalitycondition_mu_0-}. \end{proposition}